 We all fall into traps in life.
 Sometimes we’re not even aware of it, and we can’t get out of traps we don’t know we’re in.
 Evaluate yourself with our Traps Test.

 The Flip Side: Dangers of Not Settling?

-We should pause here and note that there’s a danger of taking this line of thinking about not settling too far.
+Let’s pause here and note that there’s a danger of taking this line of thinking about not settling too far.
 We can get so focused on striving for something better that we lose our capacity to be grateful for what we have now.
-We can get caught up in obsessively chasing success due to an unhealthy need for validation and recognition for achievements.
+Also, we can get caught up in obsessively chasing success due to an unhealthy need for validation and recognition for achievements.

 There’s a danger to some of swapping a life of settling for a life of anxiety and workaholism, detached from family, friends, health, and the simple pleasures: nature, hobbies, quiet time.
 We can risk losing our capacity for quiet reflection, mindfulness, and pausing for renewal.
 We should be wary of getting too caught up in “climbing mode.”